mmirthula02/Predict-sales-revenue-with-scikit-learn/README.md

 With a given advertising data set we need to predict the sales revenue based on advertising spent through mediums such as TV, radio, and newspaper.

 # Libraries used:
-Scikit learn for calculating linear regression model Pandas for data management
+1.Scikit learn for calculating linear regression model.

+2.Pandas for data management.

-Numpy for mathematical calculations
+3.Numpy for mathematical calculations.

-Seaborn for plotting data
+4.Seaborn for plotting data.

 # Task evolved:
 1.Datas were loaded and libraries where imported.